 Number 8 – Affordable accomodation in Georgia

-The whole Caucasus region can be seen as fairly affordable.
+The whole Caucasus region can be seen as fairly affordable as shown on the internet.
 You shouldn’t need to pay that much for a decent hotel room or a nice meal at a good restaurant.
 As always, luxury has a price, even in Georgia.
 A proper hotel room will set you back around 40 GEL a night, with hostels available at half that price.
 For those that want to experience an amazing Bed and Breakfast I can highly recommend to have a look at Vagabond B&B. This lovely place was by far one of my most memorable accomodation experiences.

 Number 7 – Tipping in Georgia